 Treating your skin well is necessary for its health and well-being.
-Keeping it clean is a great first step, along with natural skincare treatments for common problems like pimples and acne.
+Keeping it clean is a great first step, along with natural skincare treatments for common problems like acne.

 Though there are many factors that can contribute to skin issues, today we have one particular contributor in mind.
 It may not be the new guy in town, but in pandemic-land, it’s increasingly more prevalent.
 It’s even been dubbed with its own cutesy name.
 Yes, we’re talking about the dreaded maskne!

 The term ‘maskne’ (mask acne) refers to acne and breakouts that are caused by the continuous wearing of face masks or face coverings.
 Maskne has turned into a big problem for many since the onset of COVID-19.
 Yes, in the face of a pandemic, pimples may seem like a small problem, but the maskne skin condition is no small concern for the people going through it.
 You deserve to feel comfortable in your own skin!

 Things like stress and lifestyle can contribute to acne, but with maskne, the culprit is traced to face masks and coverings that can thoroughly irritate your skin.
 Below are our top three reasons your face is vulnerable to maskne.

 The reality is that wearing a mask for prolonged periods of time can be downright uncomfortable.
 It continuously rubs against the skin of your face, creating friction.
 This friction irritates and inflames your skin.
 Then the skin irritation and inflammation causes breakouts, otherwise known as mask acne or maskne.

 Masks are supposed to create a barrier between the air and your nostrils and mouth.
 However, it also creates a barrier between your skin and fresh air.
 That means your skin can’t breathe and things like moisture begins to collect.

 You’re Breeding Bacteria